x-nbnv/rustar/README.md

 ## License

-MIT License used by this project so full effect of that. give me credit via name/username :3 (if you want)
+this project uses the MIT License, in full effect. give me credit via name/username :3 (if you want)

 ---